-Part Three of The Physicians Foundation's 2022 Survey of America's Physicians focuses on the state of physician practice and the strategies to improve it.
+Part Three of The Physicians Foundation's 2022 Survey of America s Phtocusesaons the state of physician practice and the strategies to improve it.
 The survey was conducted from September 28 through October 7, 2022, and the data presented is based on 1,501 responses.
 Complete methodology is available on page 27.